Linus4/eldritchinstinct/README.md

 permalink: /
 ---

-**Eldritch Instinct** is an [adventure game](https://questingblog.com/adventure-game-vs-osr/) for one facilitator (the **Warden**) and at least one other player.
-Players act as curious investigators of the strange and unexplained.
-They will take on delusional cultists, hide from stalking shadows and face terrifying monstrosities.
+**Eldritch Instinct** is an [adventure game](https://questingblog.com/adventure-game-vs-osr/) for one  Warden and one or more players who act as investigators of the strange and unexplained.
+As a player, you will take on delusional cultists, hide from stalking shadows and face terrifying monstrosities.

-Brace yourself for a blend of dreadful cosmic horror and adrenaline pumping action, where the _players_ rather than their characters do the investigating.
-Uncover mysteries and acquire forbidden knowledge in a quest to foil the sinister Mythos agenda.
-Some mechanics take full effect in longer campaigns, but serve one-shots just as well.
+Brace yourself for a blend of cosmic horror and adrenaline-pumping action in which _you_ do the investigating, not your character.
+Hunt down forbidden knowledge in your quest to foil the sinister Mythos agenda.

 Download the PDF with from [here](https://drive.google.com/file/d/1LwJnYOLhiDtaLIK4KTcaRg-FhSVIx8Dj/view?usp=sharing).